 IB educators around the world share their most inspiring and innovative lessons with IB World magazine As the end of 2017 draws near, it offers educators an ideal opportunity to reflect on the last 12 months.
 Below educators share their most memorable lessons, which engaged and equally challenged their students.
 This was the most successful […]

-DP student Sea Yun Joung shares with IB World how the TOK course makes an IB education unique and benefits him as a lifelong learner “Implicit”, “inquisitive” and “thought provoking” are just some of the words Sea Yun Joung, IB Diploma Programme (DP) student at Taejeon Christian International School (TCIS) in Korea, uses to describe […]
+Proudly telling the world about our alumni in our 50th anniversary year DP student Sea Yun Joung shares with IB World how the TOK course makes an IB education unique and benefits him as a lifelong learner “Implicit”, “inquisitive” and “thought provoking” are just some of the words Sea Yun Joung, IB Diploma Programme (DP) student […]

 What impact did theory of knowledge (TOK) have on your experience of the IB Diploma Programme?
 Senior curriculum strand manager Jenny Gillett invites you to share your story for our 50th anniversary year.